riccardone/EventStore.Tools.Linker/README.md

             service.Start().Wait();
 ```
 # Backpressure and performances
-One of the problem that this tool solves is related to the lack of built-in backpressure management in the EventStore client's and api's.
+One of the problem that this tool solves is related to the lack of built-in backpressure management in the KurrentDb client's and api's.
 Running the replication with this program, the logic will continuosly adapt the network settings depending on the number of events being replicated.
+To dynamically adapt the backpressure, make sure to set the AutomaticTuning=true setting.
+If you set it to false, the buffersize will be kept the same.
+This is still back pressure with the difference that it's not dynamically adapting.

 # KurrentDb
 The database being replicated is KurrentDb https://github.com/kurrent-io/KurrentDB